krystal/code-tasks/github-issue-lookup.md

 * The language you should use for this task will have already been discussed with you.
 * Use Git for version control.
 * Include what you think is an appropriate level of testing (spoiler: no tests isn't an appropriate level)
 * A README should be included with instructions about how to run the application and any tests.
-This can also include details behind any thought processes or additional features you might include with an unlimited time buget.
+This can also include details behind any thought processes or additional features you might include with an unlimited time budget.
 * We recommend using a linting tool to ensure that your code is formatted consistently.
 You can apply whatever custom rules you feel appropriate.

 ## Submission